Contributor Spotlight / DAWN / Emily Clark

 I love its simplicity and that it feels timeless and organic—a garment that can be worn for years and years.

-Making No. 11 / DAWN and her meaningful contributions to past issues, our blog, and our life story.
+We're graced to have Emily’s Cascada Dress featured in Making No. 11 / DAWN and her meaningful contributions to past issues, our blog, and our life story.
 You can find Emily's Cascada Dress pattern on pages 64-77 of DAWN.
 For even more on Emily's journey in sewing, motherhood, and slow living, follow her Instagram, endearingeveryday.